MainRealTek/EmailValidator/README.md

 # EmailValidator
-It can find correct format and invalid format for each email in an file with Threads
+It can find correct format and invalid format for each email in an file with with .txt format

 Is useful for know the quality of leads email then establish good relationship with the vendor.